joelguittet/meta-chip-examples/meta-chip-example-i2c/README.md

 Checking the I2C device presence is done with i2cdetect:

-	i2cdetect 0 # Will detect device AXP209 available on the baord at address 0x34
+	i2cdetect 0 # Will detect device AXP209 available on the board at address 0x34
+	i2cdetect 1 # Will detect devices connected to C.H.I.P. on this bus, if any

+Only on C.H.I.P. board, not available on C.H.I.P.
+PRO:

-	i2cdetect 1 # Will detect devices connected to C.H.I.P. on this bus, if any i2cdetect 2 # Will detect device PCF8574 available on the board at address 0x38
+	i2cdetect 2 # Will detect device PCF8574 available on the board at address 0x38

-AXP209 and PCF8574 will be detected on buses 0 and 2.
-However, they are busy and it is not possible read/write their registers.
+AXP209 and PCF8574 are busy and it is not possible read/write their registers.
 The tools "i2cget" and "i2cset" can be used with your own devices.

 Contributing